 Simon Mendoza: Spotlight On An Emerging Hybrid Artist

 I met Simon Mendoza in rehearsals for an off-Broadway show in NYC.
-A disciplined BBoy, he was my the first person I met who did handstand pushups and backflip burpees like it's no big deal.
+A disciplined BBoy, he was the first guy to convince me that handstand pushups and backflip burpees were no big deal.
 We're both Filipino-Canadians with a deep arsenal of Jim Carrey references to match any situation.